22461922Joel/Murine-tumour-dynamics-DeepTCR-2022/README.md

 vis_corr_models.py used to correlate the probablity of each TCR being model and response predictive.

 ## Figure breakdown
-The below specifies which script was responsible for generating each figure in the manuscript (Kidman J et al., 2024 Oncoimmunology, under review).
+The below specifies which script was responsible for generating each figure in the manuscript (Kidman J et al., 2024 Oncoimmunology).
 Figure S6A - model_classifier.py and response_classifier.py
 Figure 4D-G - dynamic_signatures.py
 Figure S6B - inf_model.py